Albatross (instrumental): Composition

 Fleetwood Mac spent two days recording and mixing "Albatross", which was a considerable amount of time to spend on one song according to Mike Vernon, who served as the band's producer.
-The sessions took place at CBS's During the first day of the recording session, which occurred on 6 October 1968, Mick Fleetwood played his drum kit using timpani mallets, which were then panned to the left and right channels by Mike Ross, who engineered the session.
+During the first day of the recording session, which occurred on 6 October 1968 at CBS Studios, Mick Fleetwood played his drum kit with timpani mallets, which were then panned to the left and right channels by Mike Ross, who engineered the session.
 The initial tracking also consisted of John McVie on bass guitar along with Kirwan and Green on guitar.
 Cymbals and additional guitars were overdubbed the same day after the basic track was established.
 The bass guitar was also double tracked.
 Kirwan commented that the band did not approach "Albatross" with the intention of releasing it as a single.
 He explained that their approach was to record a series of songs and later determine "if there was a single among them", which is what occurred with "Albatross".

 This composition is one of only a few tracks by the original line-up of Fleetwood Mac that is included on their later "greatest hits" and "best of" compilations.
-"Albatross" is the only Fleetwood Mac composition to inspire at least two Beatles songs, "Sun King" from 1969's Abbey Road and the single "Don't Let Me Down".
+"Albatross" is the only Fleetwood Mac composition known to have inspired at least two Beatles songs, "Sun King" from 1969's Abbey Road and the single "Don't Let Me Down".
 George Harrison commented in a 1987 interview that the Beatles used "Albatross" as a starting point to construct a new song.
 "At the time, 'Albatross' (by Fleetwood Mac) was out, with all the reverb on guitar.
 So we said, 'Let's be Fleetwood Mac doing Albatross, just to get going.'
 It never really sounded like Fleetwood Mac... but that was the point of origin."